UMMISCO/strainmake/README.md

                         Path to the JSON produced using "skani_analysis.py compare" --tsv_output TSV_OUTPUT
-                        File to save the results in TSV format
+                        File to save the results in TSV format --assembly {unique,megahit,metaflye,metaspades,hybridspades}
+                        Choose 'unique' to get a list of bins that were not found from at least a second assembly method, at the given ANI threshold you used with the 'compare' subcommand.
+Chose any other possible assembly method to get a list of bins recovered from the given assembly (it won't return the redundant bins coming from other asssemblies)
 ```

 `calculate_binned_contigs.py` allows to compute the binned rate of contigs, i.e. the percentage of contigs from an assembly that is found in at least one bin at the end.